injilashah/Automated_Health_Document_Parsing_and_Query_Resolution_System/README.md

 -[Download OLLAMA for Windows](https://ollama.com/download/windows)

--After downloading , follow these steps to initialize and prepare the model:
+- After downloading , follow these steps to initialize and prepare the model:
--Open the OLLAMA Command Prompt.
+- Open the OLLAMA Command Prompt.

--Run the following commands to download the model:
+- Run the following commands to download the model:
 ```bash
 ollama pull llama-3.2
 ```

-# Running the System:
+## Running the System:
 To run the system execute  the following commands:

 ```bash